cboxdoerfer/fsearch/README.md

 - target audience: advanced users

 ## Why GTK+3 and not Qt5?
 I like both of them.
 And in fact my long term goal is to provide console, GTK+3 and Qt5 interfaces, or at least make it possible for others to build those by splitting the search and database functionality into a core library.
-But for the time being it's only GTK+3 because I tend to like C more than C++, I'm more familiar with GTK+ development, I almost exclusively run GTK+ applications and I really like some of it's new widget (e.g. Popovers).
+But for the time being it's only GTK+3 because I tend to like C more than C++, I'm more familiar with GTK+ development, I almost exclusively run GTK+ applications and I really like some of its new widgets (e.g. Popovers).

 ## Download
 ### AUR